yuli1102/ATMA-Driving-Simulator/README.md

 (5) A demo of designed driving simulation. (soon)

+This demo is only support keyboard.
+Some function keys are listed following: w --> accelarator;
+s --> brake;
+a,d --> wheel;
+q,e -->left/right indicator;
+B --> change to backing mode;

+More videos and details can be found in my website:

+Contact me if you need the source code for the simulation.

+(6) If you use the code or data or the simulation from this project.
+Please cite our paper.
 The draft paper can be found here: (soon)